China banks under pressure as loans turn sour

-He also notes, so far, local and provincial governments have not had problems paying back loans that are coming due.'No Lehman'
+He also notes, so far, local and provincial governments have not had problems paying back loans that are coming due.

 Mr Chovanec is more downbeat about the banking system's prospects - although he doesn't expect a major Chinese bank to implode Lehman Brothers-style given the state's far-reaching role in the economy.

 "A bad debt isn't bad unless you insist on being repaid," he says.

 "The (Communist) Party can call up the head of one the big four banks and say 'look just don't collect on these loans' but that still has economic consequences," he says.

 "The core banking system can sit on top of bad assets for a long time but that drags down economic growth."

 Mr Chovanec says it is plausible that up to 20% or even 30% of banks' loan portfolios will turn bad.